b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 &mdash; *[Seeking to Know God, Our Heavenly Father, and His Son, Jesus Christ](https://www.churchofjesuschrist.org/study/general-conference/2009/10/seeking-to-know-god-our-heavenly-father-and-his-son-jesus-christ?lang=eng&id=p32-p34#p32)*, Elder Robert D. Hales of the Quorum of the Twelve Apostles, General Conference October 2009

-How would you respond to getting tied up and taken before high priests of another religion for speaking out, and ultimately cursed to be unable to communicate?
+How would *you* respond to getting tied up and taken before high priests of another religion for speaking out, and ultimately cursed to be unable to communicate?
+Did you expect him to be grateful and happy about it?